arjunguptatnp/itmd521/week-07/item-three/ReadMe.md

 2    | 1990-93         | 799
 3    | 1990-91-92-93   | 1562

-#### Time taken by gzip files with combiner is represented in the following graph.
+#### Time taken by gzip files with combiner is represented in the following graph and table.

 ![image](https://cloud.githubusercontent.com/assets/25064372/24327115/2f324f76-118e-11e7-83ce-e66df198f617.png)